Albinism: Mechanism and frequency

 Melanin is an organic pigment that produces most of the colour seen in mammals.
 Depending on how it is created, melanin comes in two colour ranges, eumelanin (producing dark browns and blacks) and pheomelanin (producing light reddish tans and blondes).
 The dark and light melanins have their influence either alone or in conjunction, making either plain or multi-coloured coats.
 Sometimes, in a condition called agouti, they make multi-coloured individual hairs.
 The production of melanin occurs in melanocytes in a complex process involving the enzyme tyrosinase.
 Mammals have a gene that codes for the presence of tyrosinase in cells – called the TYR gene.
 If this gene is altered or damaged, melanin cannot be reliably produced and the mammal becomes an albino.
+The TYR gene provides instructions for producing melanin through a process where Tyrosinase turns tyrosine into melanin by altering the chemical shape.
+Tyrosinase is an enzyme responsible for the production of melanin, tyrosine is an amino acid.
+A mutation stops the production of the tyrosine by altering TYR gene.
 Besides the TYR gene, several other genes can cause albinism.
 This is because other hormones and proteins are involved in melanin production, the presence of which is genetically determined.
 In mice, a total of 100 genes are known to affect albinism.

 Most forms of albinism follow a recessive pattern of inheritance.
 However, this is not always the case.
 In palomino horses, genes coding for coat whiteness are dominant, and this is also true for several arctic mammals who possess dominant white colors which are pseudo-albinistic.
 However, these mammals differ from truly recessive albinos in that they still produce tyrosinase, and have normal eye pigmentation.
 In Japan, research has identified a dominant albinism in the rainbow trout.

 Albinism occurs throughout the animal kingdom.
 The condition is most commonly seen in birds, reptiles and amphibians, but more rarely seen in mammals and other taxa.
 It is often difficult to explain occasional occurrences, especially when only one documented incidence has occurred, such as only one albino gorilla and one albino koala.
 In mammals, albinism occurs once in every 10,000 births, but in birds, the rate is once in every 1,764 births.

 Some species, such as white peacocks, swans and geese, are not believed to be true albinos, as they do not have red eyes, rather, their colouration is suggested to be the expression of a white fur or feather gene, not a lack of melanin.